-The IBM Blockchain Platform is a blockchain software-as-a-service offering on the IBM Cloud.
-It’s the only fully integrated, enterprise-ready blockchain platform designed to simplify the development, governance, and operation of a decentralized, multi-institution business network.
-The IBM Blockchain Platform accelerates collaboration in this decentralized world by leveraging open source technology from the Hyperledger Fabric framework and Hyperledger Composer tooling.
+The IBM Blockchain Platform is a blockchain offered in two ways: either software-as-a-service offering on the IBM Cloud or via software to be deployed on any Kuberenetes cluster v1.17 or higher.
+It’s the only fully integrated, enterprise-ready blockchain platform that’s designed to simplify the development, governance, and operation of a decentralized, multi-institution, multi-cloud business network.
+The IBM Blockchain Platform accelerates collaboration in this decentralized world by leveraging open source technology from the Hyperledger Fabric framework.

-The IBM Blockchain Platform makes it fast and easy for network members to get started developing and quickly move to a collaborative environment with the performance, privacy, and security for even the most demanding use cases and regulated industries.
+The IBM Blockchain Platform makes it fast and easy for network members to start developing and quickly move to a collaborative environment with the performance, privacy, and security for even the most demanding use cases and regulated industries.

 Discover the IBM Blockchain Platform: